OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 September 2018.md

 - Precursor waves signal further Earth changes or phenomena to come.
 - The story of the **solar observatory** shutdown is "as full of holes as the dimensional barrier."
-- Stay tuned for more anomalies and surprises as Earth moves through an anomalous part of space.
 - Things are "opening up" leading to gas eruptions and infrastructure failures.
 - Ark was closest to opening the window to **Unified Field Theory** in the year 1984.